 ON THE PLATE

-Breakfast is, of course, a big deal for hotel guests.
-Délifrance's research shows that it is the benchmark for one in 10 consumers, while almost a quarter (22%) say that breakfast quality is one of their top three priorities when choosing a hotel.
-As we come through the coronavirus pandemic, the most important meal of the day will need some extra thought.
+Breakfast is, of course, a big deal for hotel guests, with the research showing that it is the benchmark for one in 10 consumers.
+In fact, almost a quarter (22%) say that breakfast quality is one of their top three priorities when choosing a hotel.
+As the sector comes through the coronavirus pandemic, the most important meal of the day will need some extra thought.

 Of the 76% of consumers who currently use the breakfast room, 37% want to continue to use it.
 However, around a third (32%) would prefer to avoid other hotel guests and just over a quarter (27%) would rather avoid the breakfast buffet altogether.
 In fact, Delifrances research shows that almost half (45%) of guests would be willing to pre-book a dining time slot for breakfast or use more tech during the ordering process - for example, a click-and-collect service.